kartik-v/yii2-popover-x/README.md

 is an extended popover JQuery plugin which combines both the popover and bootstrap modal features and includes various new styling enhancements.
 This widget can be setup just like the builtin `yii\bootstrap\Modal`, with some additional enhancements.

+> NOTE: The latest version of the plugin v1.1.0 has been released.
+Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-popover-x/blob/master/CHANGE.md) for details.

 ## Features

 The plugin offers these enhanced features: